 AzetinolTM: A proprietary extract of natural grains.
-Grains rich in fatty acids such as linoleic acid, oleic acid, and vitamin A are processed and extracted to obtain the effective DHT blockers retinol.
+Grains rich in fatty acids, linoleic acid, oleic acid, and vitamin A are processed and extracted to enrich powerful DHT blocking components.

 Saw Palmetto: (Serenoa repens or Sabal serrulata): A dwarf palm plant native to North America.
 It primarily grows along the Atlantic coast in Georgia and Florida.
 The active ingredients are believed to be found in the plant's brown-black berries.

 It's a popular dietary supplement for conditions associated with benign prostate gland enlargement (called benign prostatic hyperplasia, or BPH).

 Emu Oil: An anti-inflammatory natural tissue nutrient, full of healthy omega oils that support heal and rejuvenate the skin, as well as deeply moisturize.
 A recent Boston University study found that emu oil “remarkably” increased the thickness of the scalp skin and awakened dormant hair follicles.

 Retinol: studies showed that combining minoxidil and retinol works better than minoxidil alone due to the enhanced penetration of minoxidil and improved scalp condition [ Yoo HG et al, "the additive effects of minoxidil and retinol on human hair growth in vitro."
 Bio Pharm Bull.
 2007, 20(1): 21-6].

 Procyanidin Oligomers: Naturally derived ingredients that have shown to stimulate hair growth similarly to Minoxidil.
 Research studies have shown that procyanidin oligomers possess growth stimulation activity toward hair epithelial cells in vitro and stimulate anagen induction in hair follicles in vivo.
 [J Invest Dermatol.
 1999 Mar;112(3):310-6.
 Procyanidin oligomers selectively and intensively promote proliferation of mouse hair epithelial cells in vitro and activate hair follicle growth in vivo. by Takahashi T1, Kamiya T, Hasegawa A, Yokoo Y.]

 Statements in this site have not been evaluated by the Food and Drug Administration.
 The products in this site are not intended to diagnose, treat, cure, or prevent any disease.